arj-mat/lua-dictionary/README.md

 # lua-dictionary
-Typed dictionary implementation for Lua
+Complete typed dictionary implementation for Lua.

 Implements Lua Defs.
 See more at https://github.com/arj-mat/lua-defs.